Fall 2017 application deadline: December 6, 2016

 Stanford, CA 94305-5208

-- CV (Resume) - As part of your online application submission and in order for us to most equitably compare our applicants, please attach as part of your online application a resume or CV that specifically includes the following.
+CV (Resume) - In order for us to most equitably compare our applicants, please attach as part of your online application a resume or CV that specifically includes the following.
 Please note, not all are required, but all are considered in the selection of interview candidates.

 - Information about any genetic counseling observations or internships you have performed – including the length of time